Sign up for an Award

 TOTO is Japan’s leading producer of sanitary ware and is a name that has been synonymous with the advancement of bathroom culture since its creation in 1917.
 Its technological innovations and high standard of quality have made it an iconic and much-loved brand in Japan.
 And with European consumers demanding an ever-more luxurious and fulfilling bathroom experience, the time is right for the world’s most sophisticated bathroom products to enter the market, elevating the bathroom from the merely functional to the restorative and meditative.
 TOTO's life-enhancing Clean Technology is set to revolutionize Europe.

-TOTO is a bath manufacturer with a long tradition, which is no rarity in the bath and sanitary industry.
+TOTO is a bath manufacturer with a long tradition, which is no rarity in the bath and sanitary industry as you can also see at INAX belonging to LIXIL.
 There is probably no other industry with so much change and tradition at the same time.
 Young bath design studios pop up every year, while the "older hands" are still going strong - and stronger!
 On the occassion of the 25th anniversary of AXOR brand (Hansgrohe SE), we met Jan Heisterhagen, Vice President Product Management at Hansgrohe SE, and Andreas Diefenbach, Design Business Manager and member of the Management Board at Phoenix Design, and talked about their recipe for success, sustainability, virtual reality and the perfect droplet in space.

 With more than